My city walks with me

 Take our sorry, global economy.
 An artifical construct built on sensible rules, yet somehow it turned into an unstable beast, almost actively resisting interference, as unpredictable as the weather.
 Or our precious democracy, likewise based on sensible, rational rules, but somehow incapable of giving us sustainable leadership — but very good in producing people whose only talent is to get elected.
 So what is turning our society into its strange current state: seemingly unstable but at the same time resistant to change.
 Where does the chaos come from?
 Surely time and scale are a factor in this.
 But that can’t be all there is to it — that sounds too much like another human story, ageing, the steady decline of everything —

 Allow me another guess: feedback.
 “In olden days” events were scrutinized after they happened.
 Wars, régime changes, trials, political decisions, these have always been news.
 The news led to reactions.
 The reactions lead to changes in future behavior.
 But all in all the news itself didn’t really affect the event.
 But we have closed the feedback loops all through society.
 The mere reporting of events, and the reactions, and the reactions on the reactions,… are so fast and all-pervasive that more often than not the reported event is being changed.
-We turned our classical reality into a quantum reality, the observation changing the thing observed.
+The ironic thing is that although the feared quantum randomness turned out not to affect our cat, we nonetheless managed to turn our classical reality into a quantum reality, the observation changing the thing observed.
 This kind of feedback can lead to stabilization but more often than not leads to chaotic behavior, in a mathematical sense.
 We still know the rules, but we no longer control the system.